For Sunday August 27, 2017

 rolling along like chariot wheels of fate

-the faces like faces on dollars—
+the faces like faces on dollars—amid all this

 did one original mind

-cry out a gospel verse
+cry out a gospel versepanic in the streets!

 tumbling whirlwinds!